What Do Gaming Dealer Do?

 There were about 96,900 jobs for Gaming Dealer in 2016 (in the United States).
 New jobs are being produced at a rate of 1.1% which is below the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Gaming Dealer by 2026.
-Due to new job openings and attrition, there will be an average of 14,500 job openings in this field each year.
+The BLS estimates 14,500 yearly job openings in this field.

 The states with the most job growth for Gaming Dealer are Washington, New York, and North Carolina.
 Watch out if you plan on working in Missouri, Connecticut, or Alaska.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Gaming Dealer ranges between $16,910 and $33,830.

 Gaming Dealers who work in Alaska, New Hampshire, or Washington, make the highest salaries.